How to Clean a Bong With Household Items

 These items work well for traditional glass pieces, bubblers, and even smaller components found in pieces like those in NWTN Home’s bubblers collection.

-Step-by-Step: Cleaning a Bong With Alcohol and Salt
+Step-by-Step: How to Clean a Bong With Alcohol and Salt

 This is the most effective household method for removing stubborn resin.